JessicaJuliet/irish-gold-distillers/README.md

 ![Grid View](assets/img/readme-img/grid-view.png)

 The Grid View section of the website allows the user to filter distilleries by county and see a grid list of results.
 The results include the distillery's name, address, description, image and whether they're currently running tours.
 It also has a link to their website so the user can find out more information.

+The county was intentionally highlighted above the address so users can quickly see that their filter selection is correct.
+Furthermore, icons were used to break up content and let users decipher information easily.

 > As a returning visitor, I want to explore the whiskey distilleries in Ireland and filter by county